Jim Baker (frontiersman): Fur trapper and hunter

 Jim Baker was known for his skills as a marksman, archer, horseman, tracker, hunter, and lariat thrower.
 When hunting with a group of people, Baker generally took the lead and was the fastest rider of the men.
 He was also a competent Native American sign language communicator and spoke a number of Native American languages.
 He was known for his ability to guide, even where there were no evident trails.
 He had a good knowledge of the geography of the west, guiding others around rivers, lakes, canyons, and other geographical features.
 Based upon his reputation, he became a good friend of John C. Frémont.

 Baker camped with the Shoshone in the Wind River area, assuming the clothing and lifestyle of the Native Americans.
 They lived near present-day Medicine Bow, Wyoming.
 Marina, the daughter of the band's chief, and a girl named Winona were kidnapped by a group of Blackfeet.
 Baker rescued the young women and was married to Marina in October 1847.
 She gave her groom an emblem of bravery, a bear claw necklace.
 Baker continued to live with his wife's tribe, as was common when mountain men married Native American woman.
 Baker was adopted into the Shoshone tribe and given the name "Red-Haired Shoshone" in 1847.
-He was engaged in conflicts with Cheyenne, Souix, and Crows.
+He was engaged in conflicts with Cheyenne, Sioux, and Crows.
 He was said to have never been wounded in battle, yet it was also said that his body was covered with scars from battles, bear fights, and riding accidents.

 It became increasingly difficult to make a living trapping and hunting furs.
 Beaver had been fairly well trapped out by the 1840s.
 In addition, there was shift in fashion away from fur and to silk hats, so there was not much of a demand for beaver hats.

 Baker operated at least one trading post and ferry stop on the Oregon - California - Mormon Trails along the Green River south to Salt Lake City.
 As Mormons moved into the area, they established towns.
 Shoshone, Utes, Mormons, mountain men, and new immigrants vied for land and resources.

 Baker hunted with Baker and Carson into the fall of 1852.
 They traveled through what are now the states of New Mexico, Colorado, Wyoming, and back to New Mexico.
 It was their last trip together and he ended his career as a trapper and hunter in 1855.